Southside, Alabama: History

-Southside was first settled in 1850 as a small rural community with townships such as Green Valley, Cedar Bend, and Pilgrims Rest, and the area which is now the city of Southside was formed when they merged together.
+Southside was first settled in 1850 as a small rural community with townships such as Green Valley, Cedar Bend, and Pilgrims Rest, and the area which is now the city of Southside was formed when they merged.
 Early Southside's primary source of income was agricultural.
-Green Valley was the early center of Southside’s industry; as its grist mill, blacksmith and sorghum mill were located there.
-The area’s cotton gin was located at Brannon Springs and State Highway 77.
+Green Valley was the early center of Southside's industry; as its grist mill, blacksmith and sorghum mill were located there.
+The area's cotton gin was located at Brannon Springs and State Highway 77.

 Geography

 Southside is located in southern Etowah County on the south side of the Coosa River.
 A small part of the city extends south into Calhoun County.
 The city is in the foothills of the southern Appalachian Mountains.

 According to the U.S. Census Bureau, the city has a total area of 49.6 sqkm, of which 49.2 sqkm is land and 0.4 sqkm, or 0.87%, is water.